mariabeatrizsilva/PerceptualTAA/README.md

 - **Format**: PNG (recommended for lossless quality) or JPG
 - **Naming**: Sequential frames with 4-digit padding (`%04d.png`)
 - **Reference**: Must have a `16SSAA` folder with reference renders
-  - 16xSSAA (16x supersampling anti-aliasing) provides ground truth quality
+  - 16xSSAA (16x supersampling anti-aliasing) provides ground truth quality to compare parameter variations using the metrics.

 ## Usage